splunk/splunk-operator/docs/Examples.md

 Also these application configuration parameters can be placed in a `defaults.yml` file and use the `defaultsUrlApps` parameter.
-The `defaultsUrlApps` parameter is specific for applicastion installation and will install the apps in the correct instances as per the deployment.
+The `defaultsUrlApps` parameter is specific for application installation and will install the apps in the correct instances as per the deployment.

 Unlike `defaultsUrl` which is applied at every instance created by the CR, the